Fish Tracking, Counting, and Behaviour Analysis in Digital Aquaculture: A Comprehensive Survey: Introduction

-Currently, various technologies such as vision-based sensors, acoustic-based sensors and biosensors methods are used for fish tracking, counting, and behaviour analysis in aquaculture.
+Various technologies such as vision-based, acoustic-based and biosensing-based methods are used for fish tracking, counting, and behaviour analysis in aquaculture.
 Vision-based sensors and computer vision technology have found widespread application due to advancements in optical imaging and computer vision.
 However, they are limited by poor illumination, low contrast, high noise, fish deformation, frequent occlusion, and dynamic backgrounds \cite{li2022recent, zhang2020estimation, soltanzadeh2020prototype, yang2021deep}.
-Acoustic-based sensors and hydroacoustic methods, which are non-invasive, are particularly useful for monitoring fish in turbid water environments and overnight, but their high hardware cost limits their popularity in intensive aquaculture settings \cite{helminen2021object, capoccioni2019fish, eggleston2020improved, colborne2019sequence, zhou2018near}.
-Biosensors can provide valuable information on fish physiology and behaviour, but their invasive nature and the need for individual fish tagging can be challenging in large-scale aquaculture operations \cite{kolarevic2021novel}.
+Acoustic-based sensors and hydroacoustic methods, which are non-invasive, are beneficial for monitoring fish in turbid water environments and overnight, but their high hardware cost limits their popularity in intensive aquaculture settings \cite{helminen2021object, capoccioni2019fish, eggleston2020improved, colborne2019sequence, zhou2018near}.
+Biosensors can provide valuable information on fish physiology and behaviour, but their invasive nature and the need for individual fish tagging can be challenging in large-scale aquaculture operations and may potentially harm the fish \cite{kolarevic2021novel}.

-Previous reviews have been conducted on fish tracking, counting and behaviour analysis \cite{delcourt2013video, xia2018aquatic, li2021automatic, yang2021computer, li2022recent, mei2022recent}.
-However, most reviews focus on computer vision technology as the primary approach and relying on a single modality may not provide sufficient data for comprehensive analysis.
-To address this limitation, our paper systematically surveys vision-based sensors, acoustic-based sensors, biosensors, and hydroacoustic methods, facilitating a holistic discussion of tracking, counting, and behaviour analysis while identifying technology gaps in the current literature.